w3c/wai-intro-wcag/new-in-21.md

 </blockquote>
 <p class="persona"><a href="https://www.w3.org/WAI/people-use-web/user-stories/#reporter">Alex</a>, reporter with repetitive stress injury who uses voice recognition software:</p>
 <blockquote class="quotes">
-  <p>Problem: &quot;When I was using my mail app with  voice commands, it kept deleting the messages instead of opening them.&quot;<br>
+  <p>Problem: &quot;When I was using my mail app with  voice commands, it kept deleting the messages instead of opening them.&quot;</p>
-    Note: There was a shortcut key for delete that was  triggered by something he was saying, and no way to turn off the shortcut  keys.</p>
+<p class="qnote">Note: There was a shortcut key for delete that was  triggered by something he was saying, and no way to turn off the shortcut  keys.</p>
   <p>Works well: &quot;In my spreadsheet application,  there's a setting to turn off or modify character key shortcuts.&quot;</p>
 </blockquote>
 <p><a href="https://www.w3.org/WAI/WCAG21/Understanding/character-key-shortcuts.html">Understanding Character Key Shortcuts</a></p>